ibexa/documentation-developer/docs/api/graphql_queries.md

 ### Get a Content item

-To get a specific Content item by its ID, use the `article` field:
+To get a specific Content item by its ID, use its relevant singular field, for example `article`, `folder`, `image`, etc.:

 ```
 {